DavidJohnQuinlan/poetry/README.md

 Poetry automatically creates a virtual environment if one does not exist already.
 The addition or removal of any packages will be automatically accounted for by the virtual environment.
-If new dependencies are added, developers can refresh their environment using poetry install.
+If new dependencies are added, developers can refresh their environment using `poetry install`.

-It is interesting to note that it is also possible to define developer-only dependencies can be added with the –dev argument.
+It is interesting to note that it is also possible to define developer-only dependencies, which can be added with the –dev argument.
 This means that Poetry will also manage developer dependancies like Black, isort or Flake8.

-To run any scripts or tests you the following command structure:
+To run any scripts or tests use the following command structure:

 `poetry run xxx`